-Flowering Bonsai are very popular and fruits on miniature trees fascinate almost everybody.
-But there are a number of things you must pay attention to if you want to make sure these Bonsai tree species will produce the desired flowers and fruits.
+Flowering Bonsai are very popular and fascinate almost everybody.
+But there are a number of things you must pay attention to if you want to make sure these Bonsai tree species will produce the desired flowers.

 Bonsai care guidelines for flowering Bonsai